Howard A. Stone

 Howard Alvin Stone ForMemRS (born January 19, 1960) is the Neil A. Omenn '68 University Professor in Mechanical and Aerospace Engineering at Princeton University.

 His field of research is in fluid mechanics, chemical engineering and complex fluids.

 He became an Editor of the Annual Review of Fluid Mechanics in 2021.

 Career

-Stone completed his undergraduate studies at University of California at Davis and earned his Ph.D. at the California Institute of Technology under the direction of L. Gary Leal.
+Stone completed his undergraduate studies at University of California, Davis and earned his Ph.D. at the California Institute of Technology under the direction of L. Gary Leal.
 He joined Princeton in 2009 after twenty years of professorship at the school of engineering at Harvard University, and after spending one year as a postdoctoral fellow in the department of applied mathematics and theoretical physics at Cambridge University.
 His research has been concerned with a variety of fundamental problems in fluid motions dominated by viscosity, so-called low Reynolds number flows, and has frequently featured a combination of theory, computer simulation and modeling, and experiments to provide a quantitative understanding of the flow phenomenon under investigation.